beejjorgensen/bgc/src/bgc_part_2200_unicode.md

 \U000003C0
 ```

+[i[`\u` Unicode escape]>]
+[i[`\U` Unicode escape]>]

-Again, these are translated into the execution character set during
+Again, these are translated into the [i[Character
+sets-->execution]]execution character set during compilation.
+They
-compilation.
-They represent Unicode code points, not any specific
+represent Unicode code points, not any specific encoding.
+Furthermore,
-encoding.
-Furthermore, if a Unicode code point is not representable in
+if a Unicode code point is not representable in the execution character
-the execution character set, the compiler can do whatever it wants with
+set, the compiler can do whatever it wants with it.
-it.

 Now, you might wonder why you can't just do this: